DALL-E image generator

 These limitations and risks broadly reflect those published by OpenAI upon DALL-E's launch and DALLE-2 upgrade.

-DALL-E is an algorithmic black box; some commentators complain that OpenAI's refusal to let third parties assess its algorithm makes it difficult to understand how it works, and how its risks can be managed.
+Some commentators complain that OpenAI's refusal to let third parties assess its algorithm makes it difficult to understand how it works, and how its risks can be managed.

 Operator: OpenAI; Microsoft